alpakpinar/vbfml/README.md

 ## Usage example

-Check out the train.py script for an example training work flow.
+Check out the scripts/train.py script for an example training work flow.
+The scripts/analyze_training.py script can be used to create typical postprocessing plots, such as variable distributions.
+It can be extended with further postprocessing.